crrojas88/fullstack-open/part3/phonebook-backend/README.md

 ### Deployed server/app

-You can find the deployed server [here](https://phonebook-backend-2021.herokuapp.com/)
+You can find the deployed app and server [here](https://phonebook-backend-2021.herokuapp.com/)

 <br />